 Some of these restrictions include:

-- Minimum age requirement: The minimum age requirement for child passengers on motorcycles varies by state.
+- Minimum age requirement: The minimum age requirement for child motorcycle passengers varies by state.

 - Safety equipment: All child passengers on motorcycles must wear a helmet that is properly fitted and meets the safety standards of the U.S. Department of Transportation (DOT) [2].

-- Riding position: Child passengers must ride in the back seat of the motorcycle, and they must be secured with a safety harness that is approved by the DOT.
+- Riding position: Child passengers must ride in the back seat of the motorcycle, and they must be secured with a safety harness that the DOT approves.

 - Driver's license requirement: In some states, the driver of a motorcycle with a child passenger must have a motorcycle endorsement on their driver's license.